 The founders of WHI believe strongly in the value of education.
-Two of the major thrusts of WHI’s activities has been and will continue to be removing barriers to educational opportunities and improving learning conditions for the children in Cobani.
-Our focus has been on assisting the elementary and secondary schools, the kindergarten/daycare, and the children’s library.
+Two major thrusts of WHI’s activities will continue to be removing barriers to educational opportunities and improving learning conditions for the children in schools.
+Our focus has been on assisting the elementary and middle schools, the kindergarten/daycare, and the children’s library.

 In the summer of 2016 WHI contributed to bring running water into the new cafeteria for the local school.
 Earlier in 2016 year a decision was made by local authorities to consolidate students studying in several buildings into two buildings and now all K-12 students study in the same buildings in two shifts.
 In order to get approval from the government, the school administration had to convert some classrooms into the new cafeteria.
 Since the previous classrooms weren’t equipped with running water in order to serve as a cafeteria, the school principal has asked us to contribute toward the expenses to bring running water into the cafeteria.
 We were able to cover a portion of those expenses and the work was finalized in time for the start of the school year.
 The school now has a cafeteria with running water that the cooks can use for preparing meals and washing dishes and students can use instead of running outside to the well to get water.
 On an interesting note, both the students and the teachers still have to use outhouses!

 For the previous several years, the principal of the Cobani schools had been asking us for assistance with the purchase of tables and chairs for the cafeteria used by the elementary school students.
 The existing furniture was over 35 years old and had been used in other places before it was transferred to the elementary school.
 Many of the tables and chairs were broken and dangerous for the students to use.
 During the summer of 2015, we were able to cover 70% of the total cost of the tables and chairs.
 Here is a message from the school principal: